Angel Dust (Faith No More album): Second European and North American tour

+Pacific tour and return to Europe

 From April to May 1993, the band embarked on a run of shows in the Pacific, first playing in Honolulu, Hawaii, and then on the islands of Guam and Saipan (which is part of the Northern Mariana Islands).
 These run of concerts concluded with a four show tour of Japan, a thirteen show tour of Australia and a two show tour of New Zealand (that was later extended to five shows).
 The Australian tour covered seven of the eight states and territories in the country, including the island state of Tasmania.
 The only state/territory that wasn't covered in the Australian tour was the remote Northern Territory.
 Following the performances in these countries, the band was going to tour Singapore, Hong Kong, and Indonesia in mid-May 1993, but cancelled these planned shows and instead did another three concerts on New Zealand's South Island.
 While in Guam during April 1993, Gould remembered that they went to a military bar that was showing hardcore pornography on the televisions, saying that later this bar started playing a karaoke version of "I Started a Joke", by British-Australian group the Bee Gees.
 A few years later, Faith No More released a studio cover of "I Started a Joke", with Gould claiming that the experience in Guam had inspired them to record the cover.
 He recalled in 2015, "it was like God speaking to us: 'You have to do this song.'"

 The band returned to Europe for a show in Germany on May 29 and the following day in Vienna then in Budapest.
 On June 2 they played at Rotterdam Ahoy followed by 4 performances in Germany from June 3–7 and one in Slovakia on June 10.
 On June 14 and June 16, they played their first shows in Russia and the newly independent nation of Slovenia.
 Towards the end of June they performed on individual nights in Sweden, Denmark, Norway and Portugal then a few days later on July 3–4 in Torhout and Werchter, Belgium followed by one last show in Germany, on July 9, and a headline show at Ruisrock Festival in Turku, Finland July 10 before the final show of the tour in Stratford Upon Avon on July 17.
 The July 17, 1993 show was their last where Jim Martin was a member, with the final song of the set being "Epic".
 The band had planned to tour Peru, Brazil and Venezuela in August 1993, but these dates were cancelled due to the issues with Martin.
 The band did not perform another show until early 1995, after their next album King for a Day...
 Fool for a Lifetime had been recorded.